leo-arch/clifm/README.md

 ![dirs](images/dirs.png)

+* Sort files by name, size or last modification time.

 Because file manager, but also half shell, CLiFM also offers the following features:

 * TAB-completion for commands, paths, and ELN's